Master of Science Physics (Fast Track)

 The Master of Science Physics (Fast Track) programme is conceived as a pure research phase of study, following a four year basic study of physics (comprising 240 ECTS credit points).
 It serves to enable the master student to perform independent scientific research and to develop new scientific concepts.
 The research phase consists of two compulsory modules “Specialization phase” and “Methods and project planning” lasting in total three months and which serve as an introduction to the theme of the master project.
 This introductory period can include participation in additional advanced lectures, independent study or direct participation within the projects of the relevant research group.
 The distribution of tasks is individual and is specified in advance in conjunction with the supervising lecturer/ professor.
 The module “Methods and project planning” in particular should also provide the necessary understanding for the planning required in the proposed research field.
 The actual research done over the period of this one year culminates in the written master thesis, in which the scientific results are recorded.

-The fields in which a master student can choose to do research are:
+The fields in which a master student can choose to do research in are:

 - Astronomy and Astrophysics